opensource254/deployer/documentation/src/guide/README.md

         $ npm run migrate:prod
         ```
       This will create the tables necessary.
+4. Create an admin by running `node setup` and anwering the promts correctly.
+In production environments it is not possible to create a user via the API
-4. Run the application with `npm run start` or `yarn start`.
+5. Run the application with `npm run start` or `yarn start`.
 The application runs on [localhost:3232](http://localhost:3232) by default.

 ## Client setup
 Deployer comes with an official client which can be found [here](https://github.com/opensource254/deployer-client).
 You do not have to use it though.
 You can create your own.